-The requirements for an Associate's Degree (A.A., A.S., or A.E.S.) at Rock Valley College consist of a minimum of 64 credit hours taken from three components:
+The requirements for an Associate Degree (A.A. or A.S.) at Rock Valley College consist of a minimum of 64 credit hours taken from three components:

 - 1. General education core

 - 2. Additional degree requirements

 - 3. Baccalaureate-oriented courses taken in the major/minor, and electives